NTL Incorporated: Premium TV

 NTL, through Premium TV, launched the ITN News Channel, a joint venture with ITN, on 1 August 2000.
 In June 2002, Carlton Television and Granada Television – the predecessors of ITV plc – bought out ITN's 65-per-cent stake.
 This led to a rebrand as the ITV News Channel in September 2002.
 In April 2004 the newly created ITV plc bought NTL's remaining 35-per-cent stake to assume full control of the channel.

 Premium TV also oversaw NTL's 49-per-cent share in pay-per-view movie service Front Row, in joint venture with Telewest and NTL's 48.1-per-cent stake in interactive television technology and games firm, Two Way TV.

-Premium TV also operated Lions TV between June and August 2001, covering 2001 British Lions tour to Australia.
+Premium TV also operated Lions TV between June and August 2001, covering 2001 British & Irish Lions tour to Australia.
 The channel showcased eight, one hour 'behind the scenes' programmes to be made by Premium TV.

 Premium TV also provided the funds to create programming specifically for the UK feed (British Eurosport) of the pan-European channel Eurosport.
 It did not have a stake in the sports channel, but got a share of revenue.

 Premium TV planned to launch a live sports channel in September 2001 called British Sport, which would have combined archive footage from the BBC with live coverage of rugby union, basketball and ice hockey.
 Premium TV dropped its plans after realising it could not compete with other sports broadcasters, such as ITV and BSkyB.
 Instead Premium TV chose to launch a channel with the working title of Classic Sport, offering classic BBC sports footage from the Grandstand archives, the channel never materialised.
 The Ice Hockey Superleague issued a high court writ claiming damages of up to £10m from the company, after its £1m-a-year TV deal was cancelled at short notice.
 The Superleague settled out of court for an undisclosed sum.

 Premium TV was spun-out of NTL's UK cable operations and into NTL Europe Inc. in 2002, as part of a rescue plan devised by Barclay Knapp.
 Premium TV was placed under the control of the crisis and turnaround advisory group, Quest Turnaround Advisors.
 Quest negotiated commercial contracts with joint venture partners to eliminate £43 million of parent company guarantees and generated $10 million cash through restructuring.
 At the same time, Quest doubled paid subscribers to 75,000, cut staff by 50-per-cent, and broke even within 15 months of taking control.
 The business was then sold for $54 million to Access Industries, who merged it with Inform Group in 2007 to create Perform.